Table of Contents

 Exclude Virtual Machine disk from VMware snapshot

-One of the real time use i can think is ORACLE RAC.
-Basically in Oracle RAC have multiple disks and it will be shared between the cluster nodes and it will be kind of Multi-writer enabled virtual disks.
+One of the real-time use cases I can think is ORACLE RAC.
+Basically, in Oracle RAC have multiple disks and it will be shared between the cluster nodes and it will be kind of Multi-writer enabled virtual disks.
 When performing patching for the ORACLE RAC VM’s, We used to configure all the shared disks as Independent persistent to exclude from the snapshot.
 So only OS disk will be included as part of snapshot operation.

-Independent -Persistent: Changes to the disk are immediately and permanently written to the disk as same like conventional disk in phsyical computer.
+Independent -Persistent: Changes to the disk are immediately and permanently written to the disk as same like a conventional disk in the phsyical computer.

 Control Maximum of VMware Snapshot Per Virtual Machine

-Even though The maximum supported amount of snapshots in a chain is 32, It is recommended not to take more than 2 or 3 snapshot for production virtual machines.
-How do you control maximum number of VMware snapshot per virtual machine.
-Currently there is no way to control the maximum number of snapshot per virtual machine.
+Even though The maximum supported amount of snapshots in a chain is 32, It is recommended not to take more than 2 or 3 snapshots for production virtual machines.
+How do you control a maximum number of VMware snapshot per virtual machine?
+Currently, there is no way to control the maximum number of snapshot per virtual machine.
 There is an undocumented VMX entry as per William Lam’s article, which can control the maximum number of snapshots per virtual machine.

 To add the advanced configuration entry to control the maximum number of VMware Snapshot per virtual Machine, Right-click the Virtual Machine -> VM Options ->Edit Configuration

-Click on Add Row -> Enter “snapshot.maxSnapshots” in the Filed and Enter the number of snapshots in unit in Value column.
+Click on Add Row -> Enter “snapshot.maxSnapshots” in the Filed and Enter the number of snapshots in the unit in the Value column.

 snapshot.maxSnapshots = n